-Q angle is the angle between a line joining the anterior superior iliac spine and the centre of the patella, and a line joining the centre of the patella and the tibial tuberosity.
+Q angle is the angle between a line joining the anterior superior iliac spine and the center of the patella, and a line joining the center of the patella and the tibial tuberosity.
 This reflects the degree of valgus force upon the patella.
 The normal value is about 15 degrees.
 A large Q angle is a predisposing factor.

 Tibial Tubercle – Trochlea Groove Distance

 The trochlear groove is the concave surface where the patella makes contact with the femur.
 Tibial tubercle – trochlea groove distance compares the position of the trochlea groove with the tibial tubercle.
 Two axial CT slices are superimposed, one at the level of the trochlear groove and the other at patellar tendon tibial attachment distance greater than 1.8-2 cm has high specificity for maltracking.

 Most of the cases of patellar maltracking are managed by nonoperative treatment.
 The strategies and options include

 - Relative rest – curtailing and modification of activity

 - Quadriceps strengthening

 - Icing of the knee after the activity